FirebaseExtended/firebase-arduino/serial_protocol.md

 	+OK
 	-FAIL
 ###Examples
-	>>SET /user/aturning/first Alan
+	>>SET /user/aturing/first Alan
 	<<+OK
 ##SET$
 Similar to SET above but used to write multiline strings or raw binary data.
 Data format is similar to the batch string ($) return type, we specify the $DATA_BYTE_COUNT on the same line as SET$ then a newline and all data.
+However which the batch string ($) return type returns data json escaped and quoted you may provide raw data and we will handle the escaping.

 Receiver will wait until a timeout for client to send $DATA_BYTE_COUNT worth of data before becoming responsive again.
 ###Usage